-Why should you clean your dog kennel?
-Because cleaning the floors, getting rid of any mold and litter, cleaning the dog runs will keep your kennel away from any threats to your dogs’ health.
-For example, Canine parvovirus type 2, sometimes known as parvo, is a highly contagious and virulent virus.
+Why should you clean your dog’s kennel?
+Cleaning the floors, getting rid of any mold and litter, and cleaning the dog runs will keep your kennel clean and reduce health threats to your dogs.
+Canine parvovirus type 2, for example, sometimes known as parvo, is a highly contagious and virulent virus.
 It spreads from dog to dog by direct contact with feces.
 And disinfecting and cleaning a dog kennel will kill the germs and reduce the possibility of spreading germs inside your dog kennel.

-If you don’t clean your dog kennel regularly, bacteria and other diseases can grow in the kennel.
+If you don’t clean your dog’s kennel regularly, bacteria and other diseases can grow in the kennel.
 This can make your dogs sick and could even make you or your family members sick from taking care of the dogs.
-This is why it’s important to clean your dog kennel regularly.
+This is why it’s important to clean your dog’s kennel regularly.

 1. Start cleaning a dog kennel by removing the animals.
 Put them in a temporary enclosure.

 2. Clear every removable thing out of the kennel.
 This includes feeding and water bowls, bedding, and toys.
 Depending on the size of your kennel, this could take some time.